 Bottom line: if you worry that your language-obsessed student is spending too much time on words and not enough time on numbers, you may be in for a pleasant surprise.
 It’s more than likely that their math and science abilities are increasing at the very same time.

-This is probably our favorite part: learning a second language actually increases your levels of confidence and self-esteemincreases your levels of confidence and self-esteem.
+This is probably our favorite part: learning a second language actually increases your levels of confidence and self-esteem.
 What does this have to do with academics?
 Essentially, higher overall confidence means higher levels of motivation when it comes to completing tasks, including academic work.
 Confident students also tend to be more willing to tackle new problems, even if they are unsure about the correct answer.

 If you’re like many of us and you’ve already started learning a second language, you know that the process can certainly test your confidence at times.
 It can be intimidating to keep a conversation going in broken French, or present a project in Portuguese to a room full of Brazilians.
 The more you practice your target language, however, the quicker you’ll overcome these feelings of intimidation and your confidence levels will start to soar.
 Encourage your young students to do the same, and watch their academic performance reflect it.

-Here at Mango, we want to make the journey to achieving academic success as easy as possible - after all, our students really are the future.
+Here at Mango Languages, we want to make the journey to achieving academic success as easy as possible — after all, our students really are the future.
 Check out our variety of language courses tailored perfectly to ages K-12, honing in on the four main components of language learning: vocabulary, pronunciation, grammar, and culture.
 You can even track your students’ progress and usage through an easy-to-use admin portal feature.
-And remember, any student can always access Mango courses for free at participating local libraries.
-Find yours by clicking below.
+And remember, any student can always access Mango Languages for free at participating local libraries.
+Click below to start learning.
 Happy studying!